thomasgerdes/acf-photo-credits-schema/README.md

 For best results, follow this recommended workflow:

 1. **Upload images to Media Library first** - This ensures ACF fields are available
-2. **Fill out ACF fields for each image and save** - Complete all photographer and license information
+2. **Fill out ACF fields for each image and save** - Complete all photographer, license, and location information
 3. **Insert images into posts** - Use "Add Media" button, Gutenberg Image blocks, or Gallery blocks
 4. **Assign appropriate categories and/or tags** - Configure posts to match your plugin settings
 5. **Publish posts** - Schema markup will be automatically generated based on your category and tag settings

-> **Note**: The plugin detects images in post content using WordPress CSS classes (`wp-image-ID`) and modern Gutenberg data attributes (`data-id`).
-Images inserted from the Media Library or Gutenberg blocks will automatically have these identifiers.
+6. **Re-save posts when updating image data** - Important for refreshing schema markup after ACF changes

+> **Schema Update Notice**: When you update ACF data for images, remember to re-save the posts containing those images to refresh schema markup.
+The plugin displays helpful admin notices to remind you of this.

 ### Gutenberg Compatibility

-Version 1.3.0+ includes enhanced support for:
+Version 1.4.0+ includes enhanced support for:

 - **Image blocks**: Traditional single image blocks
 - **Gallery blocks**: Multi-image gallery layouts